Dateline: 1973 – 1974

 On the same day, Vivian Malone and James A. Hood courageously walked into the University of Alabama after George Wallace was forced by the federalization of the National Guard to desegregate the school.
 On the next day, Medgar Evers was murdered in Jackson, Mississippi.

-In April of 1964, when an all white jury refused to convict the murderer of Medgar Evers (later found guilty), our family moved to Athens, Alabama.
+In April of 1964, when an all white jury refused to convict the murderer of Medgar Evers (later found guilty), our family moved to Huntsville, Alabama.
 On June 11, Dr. Martin Luther King, Jr. was arrested in St. Augustine, Florida, for demanding service at an all white restaurant.
 In November he is denounced by J. Edgar Hoover, and in December is awarded the Nobel Peace Prize.
 I also knew nothing about these things at the time.
 We were busy driving across country singing, “I’m going to Alabama with a banjo on my knee.” in the car.
 But it wasn’t long after we arrived that we stopped singing.
 And over time Dr. King became one of the people for whom I had and have the deepest respect and gratitude.
 He brought more positive change to the world than it’s possible to quantify.

 In August of the same year, the Gulf of Tonkin Incident was fabricated in order to justify 64 strike sorties of aircraft from American aircraft carriers and the escalation of the Vietnam War, then called a “police action”.
 The war was escalating and spinning out of control, and at that point I was attending 5th grade in Athens, Alabama, at yet another segregated school among narrow-minded, bible thumping, xenophobic white people who treated me as an alien.
 So, although I noticed it, the war was of secondary concern to me at the time.
 The Civil Rights Movement was being burned into my consciousness as my only internal defense against the backwater bigots who surrounded me.